Forgex—Fortran Regular Expression—is a regular expression engine written entirely in Fortran.

 character(:), allocatable, intent(inout) :: res

-integer, optional, intent(inout) :: length, from, to
+integer, optional, intent(inout) :: length, from, to, status

 If you want to the matched character string as the return value of the function,